-PBHE520 Biostatistics with Lab (4 hours)
+PBHE520 Biostatistics with Lab (4 semester hours)

 Biostatistics is a fundamental course in public health.
 This course will prepare the students to collect, analyze and present the data through the understanding of basic concepts, principles, and techniques/methods of statistics as applied to public health.
 Major topics will include descriptive statistics, statistical models, probability, probability distribution, point and confidence interval estimation, sampling, hypothesis testing, general principles of study design, and comparison of discrete and continuous data such as t-test, ANOVA, correlation, and regression.
 The lab portion of the course will focus on the application of Biostatistics by using statistical software.
 The students will learn to apply the concepts learned in the course (PBHE 5XX, Biostatistics with Lab.)
-Major topics will include descriptive statistics, probability, probability distribution, point and confidence interval estimation, sampling, hypothesis testing, and comparison of discrete and continuous data such as t-tests will include descriptive statistics, probability, probability distribution, point and confidence interval estimation, sampling, hypothesis testing, probability, probability distribution, point and confidence interval estimation, sampling, hypothesis testing, and comparison of discrete and continuous data such as t-test, ANOVA, correlation, and regression.
+Major topics will include descriptive statistics, probability, probability distribution, point and confidence interval estimation, sampling, hypothesis testing, and comparison of discrete and continuous data such as t-test, ANOVA, correlation, and regression.

-PBHE526 Public Health and Environment (3 hours)
+PBHE526 Public Health and Environment (3 semester hours)